-As contamination is one of the most frequent causes of mass air flow sensor failure and malfunction, especially for sensors in unhygienic environments such as car engines, the ability to test and clean sensors is a beneficial method of extending their lifetimes.
+As contamination is one of the most frequent causes of mass air flow sensor failure and malfunction, especially for sensors in unhygienic environments such as car engines, knowing how to test mass airflow sensors, and how to clean mass air flow sensors is a beneficial method of extending their lifetimes.

 The main reason that hot-film and hot-wire type sensors require cleaning is due to oils, dust, and other particles that collect onto the films or wires; adjusting their resistivity.
-To analyze mass air flow, one wire (or surface) is utilized as a reference, and the other is left vulnerable to the incident air flow.
+To analyze mass airflow sensors, one wire (or surface) is utilized as a reference, and the other is left vulnerable to incident airflow.

-As mass air flow is determined by a difference in resistivity between the reference and exposed wires, any factor that influences this will result in inaccurate readings.1
+As mass airflow (MAF) is determined by a difference in resistivity between the reference and exposed wires, any factor that influences this will result in inaccurate readings.1

 While several modern sensor designs (for example, microcontroller-based mass air flow sensors) try to reduce exposure to possible contaminants, even these devices will require cleaning from time to time.